Elevate CX with unified, enterprise-grade listening

 Spotify utilized social listening to develop these features considering users' feedback where they wanted to engage with friends over music, not just listen alone.

-Social listening for marketing and brand strategy
+How social listening improves marketing and brand strategy

 Social listening plays a major role in marketing and brand strategy by helping businesses understand what their target audience is discussing, the language they use, and their pain points.